T U C S O N

 In 1996 the FCC adopted radio frequency Maximum Permissible Exposure limits developed by the telecommunications industry.
 These limits, still in place today—and among the most lenient globally—are based on the assumption that the only adverse biological effect of wireless radiation is tissue heating.
 They are designed to protect us from short-term heating risks due to the radiation.

-The exposure limits, referred to by the FCC as "safety standards", fail to protect our health because:
+The exposure limits fail to protect our health because:

 They are not science-based: they do not take into account the peer-reviewed research of the last three decades—more than 3,000 studies—finding harmful health effects of wireless radiation far below the limits and without tissue heating.